 If the answers are inconsistent, alignment is already drifting.
 Collapse does not require failure — only time and pressure.

-Every EWSolutions Data Modernization Advisory engagement is personally directed by David Marco, PhD — the practitioner whose career has tracked enterprise data architecture through every era of its evolution: from early data warehousing and metadata-driven design, through governed BI and advanced analytics, to the AI-scale demands now testing every legacy environment.
+Every EWSolutions Data Modernization Advisory engagement is led under David’s direct executive oversight.
+His career spans every era of enterprise data architecture — early data warehousing, metadata-driven design, governed BI and analytics, and now the AI-scale demands testing every legacy environment.

-Where many advisors approach modernization as a technology decision, David Marco, PhD designs it as an architectural one — anchored in the decisions the architecture must support, the risks it must eliminate, and the governance that must hold once AI is layered on top.
+He treats modernization as an architectural decision, not a technology one — anchored in the decisions the architecture must support, the risks it must eliminate, and the governance that must hold once AI is layered on top.

 President & Executive Advisor, EWSolutions